 Celebrated ceramic artist Katherine Mahoney created Claycups in her Sydney studio.
-The brief, laid down by Pusher Espresso Bar owner Stephen Dyer, was to make a reusable cup with eco credentials.
+The brief, laid down by Pusher Espresso Bar founder Stephen Dyer, was to make a reusable cup with eco credentials.
 It had to be green, but also desirable – a catalyst to change consumer habits.

 Trialled and tested rigorously in Pusher’s busy cafe environment, feedback from customers and baristas saw the Claycup evolve over months and through generations into the form it takes today.